ubclaunchpad/LP-website/handbook/strategy/recurring-processes.md

 In general, the process is as follows:

-1. Prior to kick-off, we will ask for some "core feature" submissions via Google Forms from the entire club
+1. Prior to kickoff, we will ask for some "core feature" submissions via Google Forms from the entire club
 2. Leads will review the submissions and consolidate them into "ideas", with each lead adopting one idea.
 These will ask as discussion points.
-3. During kick-off, the "ideas" will be presented to the club, and we will form discussion groups based on interest to refine each "idea" back down into a "core feature".
+3. During kickoff, the "ideas" will be presented to the club, and we will form discussion groups based on interest to refine each "idea" back down into a "core feature".
 Discussions will take place over several iterations.
    * At each iteration, leads will provide updates on where each "idea" is going.
 In between iterations, members will be able to move between groups based on what they might be interested in.
 4. After the last round of discussions, the groups will become Launch Pad project teams!